Code-Institute-Submissions/CobraKai/README.md

 ![image of cobra kai](https://tv-fanatic-res.cloudinary.com/iu/s--jnyrsA_x--/f_auto,q_auto/v1529616090/cobra-kai-banner)

  This project was designed to allow younger age groups to learn more about karate and hopefully sign up to lessons.
-This webpage will allow users to read about karate, Cobra Kai in particular, look at the gallery, see timetables for lessons and to sign up for classes if they wish.
+This website will allow users to read about karate, Cobra Kai in particular, look at the gallery, see timetables for lessons and to sign up for classes if they wish.
-As the developer I designed this project following watching the new Netflix TV series, Cobra Kai.
+As the developer I designed this project after watching the new Netflix TV series, Cobra Kai.
 I would like for younger kids to have a platform to learn more about Cobra Kai, view photos and hopefully come to learn!

 # Contents